Azure/intelligent-app-workshop/docs/wksp/05-use-cases/synthesis.md

-# Integrating Synthesized Insights in your Applications
+# Synthesizing private data and integrating Insights in your Applications

 In this section, we delve into the process of synthesizing portfolio recommendations as actionable insights using Project Miyagi.
 The workflow for this is orchestrated by the Semantic Kernel, as illustrated below: